catenax-ng/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/overview.md

 ## PURPOSE

 Maximize the potential of usage data.
 Use our spezialized Behaviour Twin KIT (based on [Agents KIT](../knowledge-agents/adoption-view/intro.md)) to connect heterogeneous and distributed usage data and services seamlessly.

 ## DISCLAIMER

-We are part of the Tractus-X community, the official open-source project within the Catena-X data space.
-In our examples and texts, we exclusively use Tractus-X components.
+This KIT is a part of the Tractus-X community, the official open-source project within the Catena-X data space.
+In examples and texts, it uses exclusively Tractus-X components.
 However, there may also be other compatible implementations.

 ## CONTENTS